 The ITU-D outputs (products and services) and corresponding KPIs are further elaborated in the ITU-D operational plan, taking into account the experience gained in implementing the Kigali Action Plan.

-[ NEW

 Alignment with the ITU strategic framework

 The model followed in the Action Plan seeks to move towards greater alignment with the overall RBM structure with the framework envisioned in the ITU strategic plan for 2024-2027.
 This RBM model applies an increased client-driven approach to the thematic priorities defined by the ITU strategic plan to enhance ITU-D’s efficiency in focusing products, support and results along these strategic pathways towards the longer-term goals